-Key area of focus for 2023/24 Action Owner Deadline Delivery of a comprehensive induction process for newly elected and re-elected Councillors following all-out elections in May 2023 Assistant Director of Governance To be completed by September 2023 Ensure delivery of the Scrutiny Review Action Plan Assistant Director of Governance December 2023 Ensure delivery of the Local Government Association Corporate Peer Challenge Action Plan Corporate Management Team May 2024 Governance and Audit Committee should receive training that includes a focus on conduct and best practice in what makes an effective committee Assistant Director of Governance Date TBC The Council and Chairman should review the attendance for any non- committee members and consider whether their involvement at the committee supports or impairs the effectiveness of carrying out its remit Assistant Director of Governance Date TBC
+Key area of focus identified for 2023/24 Action taken Delivery of a comprehensive induction process for newly elected and re-elected Councillors following all-out elections in May 2023 Induction programme complete and positive feedback received.
+Lessons learnt to be reflected as part of working towards the East Midlands Councillor Development Charter Ensure delivery of the Scrutiny Review Action Plan Action plan implemented.
+New administration took over the Council in May 2023 and progressed the majority of recommendations Ensure delivery of the Local Government Association Corporate Peer Challenge Action Plan Action plan implemented and closure report to be presented to the Corporate Management Team Governance and Audit Committee should receive training that includes a focus on conduct and best practice in what makes an effective committee Conduct now covered by the Standards Committee which has received separate training.
+The Governance and Audit Committee receives annual training on its roles and responsibilities which is mandatory for all Members of the Committee The Council and Chairman should review the attendance for any non-committee members and consider whether their involvement at the committee supports or impairs the effectiveness of carrying out its remit Action no longer required